santisbon/reference/src/editor.md

 # Code Editor (VSCode/VSCodium)

+!!! tip
-Q. VSCodium cannot be opened because Apple cannot check it for malicious software.
+    If you get *VSCodium cannot be opened because Apple cannot check it for malicious software*:
-A. You have to "right click" the .app and then hold the alt/option key, while clicking "Open" (only on first launch).
+    "Right-click" on the .app and then hold the ++option++ key while clicking "Open" (only on first launch).

 Disable telemetry in:
 *Code -> Settings -> Telemetry Settings -> Telemetry Level -> off*.